sachin4003/Automating-websites/README.md

-These files contain codes that allow us to automate websites using selenium python library.
+These files contain codes that allow us to automate browsers using selenium python library.

 ########################
 The "NewsLoader.py" file automates the searching and loading of live news coverage on youtube.